StockSharp/doc/en/topics/api/candles/custom_type_of_candle.md

    /// </summary>
    public class DeltaCandleMessage : CandleMessage
    {
        // We get the message type identifier from the helper
-      // to use the same value in RegisterCandleMessageType
+       // to use the same value in RegisterCandleType

        /// <summary>
        /// Initialize a new instance of <see cref="DeltaCandleMessage"/>.